webaware/minimum-age-woocommerce/readme.txt

 ## Upgrade Notice

-### 1.0.13
+### 1.0.14

-Formatted birthdates are now correctly translated; tested up to WooCommerce 4.7
+add settings to enable/disable showing the customer's age in order emails; prefer wp_date() function when it is available; tested up to WooCommerce 4.9

 ## Changelog

 The full changelog can be found [on GitHub](https://github.com/webaware/minimum-age-woocommerce/blob/master/changelog.md).
 Recent entries:

-### 1.0.13
+### 1.0.14

-Released 2020-11-13
+Released 2021-01-11

-* fixed: formatted birthdates were not being translated
+* added: settings to enable/disable showing the customer's age in order emails
+* changed: prefer `wp_date()` function when it is available
-* changed: marked as tested up to WooCommerce 4.7
+* changed: marked as tested up to WooCommerce 4.9